RadioAstronomySoftwareGroup/pyuvdata/README.md

 Also can convert raw data quality metrics into flags using thresholding.
 (This object is very new and experimental.
 Consider it to be a beta version)

-# Telescopes
-pyuvdata has been used with data from the following telescopes.
-If you use it on data from a telescope we don't have listed here please let us know how it went via an issue!
-We would like to make pyuvdata generally useful to the community for as many telescopes as possible.
-* MWA
-* HERA
-* PAPER
-* LWA
-* ALMA
-* VLA
-* ATCA

 ## UVData File standard notes
 * miriad has been thoroughly tested with aipy-style miriad files and minimally tested with ATCA files